evecorptools/MarketObserver/README.md

 - refactor to JWT?

-**Poke me ingame if you want to participate for collaboration rights and/or database credentials**
+**Poke me ingame or via slack if you want to participate for collaboration rights and/or database credentials**

 ressources: